Immigration

 What Is the L-1 Visa?

-The employee must have worked for the foreign company for at least one continuous year within the last three years.
-Time spent visiting the U.S. on business trips (B-1 visa) doesn't count toward this requirement.
+The employee must have worked for the foreign company for at least one continuous year within the three years preceding the petition.
+This employment must have been with the qualifying organisation abroad; short business trips to the United States do not count toward this requirement.

 L-1A vs L-1B Explained